vippsas/vipps-ecom-api/vipps-ecom-api-quick-start.md

 3. Confirm the payment in Vipps.
    **Please note:** You can also use
    [`Force approve payment`](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api/vipps-ecom-api#testing)
-   and skip the landing page step.
+   and skip this and the landing page step.
 4. Send request `Capture Payment` to capture the payment.
 5. Optional: Send request `Get Payment Details` for information about this payment.